 ‘You will just be there sleeping and eating.
 You don’t have shame?’

-DISSAPOINTMENTS: You decided to call your mum’s brother after much insults.
+DISAPPOINTMENTS: You decided to call your mum’s brother after much insults.
 He always drummed it in your ears that he can find something for you after school.
 You called him and told him.
 He told you to come see him.
 You go and he told you to wait.
-You wait for hours then he told you to go home and come back.
-You returned the next day.
-You waited for hours.
+You waited for hours then he told you to go home and come back.
+You returned the next day and waited for hours.
 He told you to go home and come back the next day.
-You returned the next day… After endless circle of excuses and bush beating.
+You returned the next day… After an endless circle of excuses and bush beating.
 You realize your uncle never had anything for you.
-You curse your luck and return home dejected.
-You try applying for jobs by yourself but you have no long legs or connection.
+You cursed your luck and returned home dejected.
+You tried applying for jobs by yourself but you have no long legs or connection.

 LOITERING: Then you start spending your days at the barbershop or the stall down the street.
 You go there to sit around 10am in the morning.
 Return home around 3pm.
 Stroll out around 5pm.
 Return finally around 8pm.
 You do anything.
 Anything not to be in your parents faces.